kazushi23/vistra-be/readme.md

 dont need user table, just a static string first as not requested in assignment

+# Actual TODO
+Caching?
+Unique contraints explaination (transactions, results(x).csv, retry) Comments
+Typescript enforcing
+Testscripts
+Is logic where it is suppose to be?

 # CONSIDERATIONS:
 ## DB
 Single document table for easy query for document retrieval unified view